 Fine for Stunt Driving

 At court, a conviction can result in a total payable fine (the base fine plus the 25% victim fine surcharge) ranging from $2,500.00 up to $12,500.00.
 At the discretion of the court, a jail term of not more than six months may also be issued.
-On a first conviction for Stunt Driving, your licence may be suspended by the court (separate from any MTO licence suspension due to demerit points) for up to two years.
-A second conviction under HTA s.172 can result in a licence suspension up to ten years depending on how long ago your previous conviction occurred.
+On a first conviction for Stunt Driving, your license may be suspended by the court (separate from any MTO license suspension due to demerit points) for up to two years.
+A second conviction under HTA s.172 can result in a license suspension up to ten years depending on how long ago your previous conviction occurred.

 Have You Been Charged With Not Having Car Insurance In Ontario?